 "levy" means a levy under section 8; (« prélèvement »)

-"licence" means a licence issued under section 3; (« licence »)
+"licence" means a horse race track operator licence issued under The Liquor, Gaming and Cannabis Control Act; (« licence »)

 "minister" means the member of the Executive Council charged by the Lieutenant Governor in Council with the administration of this Act; (« ministre »)